SvenGarson/launchschool-course-frontend/JS210_FundamentalsOfJavaScript/NotesReWrite/JS210_CourseNotes_Rewrite.md

+## Declaration and assignment of variables and constants

+In terms of assigning a value to a variable/constant as part of declaration through an initializer, the `=` is referred to as `assignment operator` rather than just the `equal` operator.
+In that context, initializing a variable is distinct in terminology:

+- `Assignment` is a standalone expression that gives a variable a new value **not during declaration**
+- An `initializer` is an expression to the right of an `assignment operator` **during variable declaration**

+### Declaration and assignment of variables

+Variable can be declared with and without initializer on declaration.
+When a variable is not explicitly initialized with an initializer it is implicitly initialized to `undefined`.

+### Declaration and assignment of constants

+Constants are declared using the `const` keyword and must be initialized upon declaration.
+Constant identifiers are immutable in that:

+- their value cannot be mutated
+- they cannot be re-assigned to another value

 ## Variable scope

 **Remember:** Every function definition and block creates a new variable scope in terms of the call stack.

 ### Conceptual types of scopes